victorgarciaesgi/regle/docs/src/introduction/index.md

 # Introduction

 Regle (French word for "rule") is a Typescript-first form validation library made for Vue 3.
-I'm a lover and long-time user of Vuelidate API, so Regle's is be greatly inspired by it.
+I'm a lover and long-time user of Vuelidate API, so Regle's is greatly inspired by it.

 Regle is about bringing type safety and great DX to simple or complex Form.
-It's all data-based and headless, the validation matches the data structure so can seperate UI and validations.
+It's all data-based and headless, the validation matches the data structure so you can separate UI and validations.

-Declare your form rules inside a component or a Pinia stores and use it wherever you like.
+Declare your form rules inside a component or a Pinia store and use it wherever you like.

 ## Installation